SixArm/sixarm-company-consulting-agreement/README.md

 There are no warranties or guarantees, either express or implied.

-NO WARRANTIES ARE MADE BY EITHER PARTY UNDER THIS AGREEMENT WHATSOEVER.
+NO WARRANTIES ARE MADE BY ANY PARTIES UNDER THIS AGREEMENT WHATSOEVER.

-NO GUARANTEES ARE MADE BY EITHER PARTY UNDER THIS AGREEMENT WHATSOEVER.
+NO GUARANTEES ARE MADE BY ANY PARTIES UNDER THIS AGREEMENT WHATSOEVER.

 ### 6.5.
 Communications